 David Janollari was a young development executive at Warner Bros.
 Television when he developed and sold Friends to NBC.
-A few generations and several disruptions after it premiered in the fall of 1994, Friends has become one of the most streamed shows on Netflix – and the entire Friends library is a major part of the new HBO Max launch.
-The show’s much-anticipated Reunion Special, postponed due to the pandemic, is expected to turn HBO Max into the “Must-Stream TV” destination.
+A few generations and several disruptions after it premiered in the fall of 1994, Friends has become one of the most streamed shows on Netflix – and the entire Friends library became a major part of the HBO Max launch last year.

 Janollari went on to develop and produce some of the most popular and critically acclaimed series of the last two decades, introducing the world to The Jamie Foxx Show and The Wayans Brothers, executive producing HBO’s Six Feet Under and PBS breakout American Family, spearheading Teen Wolf and Awkward as head of programming at MTV, and launching long-running hit Supernatural as president of The WB Network.
 More recently, he launched NBC’s Midnight, Texas, based on the novels by True Blood author Charlaine Harris, and Bluff City Law starring Jimmy Smits.

 With Friends back in the news, we talked to Janollari about how the juggernaut came to be, when he knew it was a hit, and how “watercooler TV” has changed since then.

 Watercooler:So, take us back to the beginning.
 How did the idea for Friends first get hatched?